Pharmacogenetic tests: an effective decision support tool for prescribers

 - Medication reviews by clinical pharmacists save clinicians time on the interpretation of pharmacogenetic test results.

-If you are interested in referring your patients for Pillcheck, please contact us through email firstname.lastname@example.org or call 1-877-409-3629.
+If you are interested in referring your patients to Pillcheck, please contact us at [email protected] or 1-877-409-3629.

 Chad A. Bousman and Boadie W. Dunlop Genotype, phenotype, and medication recommendation agreement among commercial pharmacogenetic-based decision support tools Pharmacogenomics J. 2018 Sep;18(5):613-622.